William Joseph Simmons: Ku Klux Klan

 While recovering in 1915 after being hit by a car, Simmons decided to rebuild the Klan which he had seen depicted in the newly released film The Birth of a Nation directed by D. W. Griffith.
 He obtained a copy of the Reconstruction Klan's "Prescript" and used it to write his own prospectus for a reincarnation of the organization.

 As the nucleus of his revived Klan, Simmons organized a group of friends, in addition to two elderly men who had been members of the original Klan.
 On Thanksgiving eve, November 25, 1915, they climbed Stone Mountain to burn a cross and inaugurate the new group, with fifteen charter members.
-Simmons' later account of the founding included a dramatic story of "a temperature far below freezing", although weather records showed that the temperature had never fallen below 45 °F (7 °C) that night on Stone Mountain.
+Simmons's later account of the founding included a dramatic story of "a temperature far below freezing", although weather records showed that the temperature had never fallen below 45 °F (7 °C) that night on Stone Mountain.
 He declared himself the Imperial Wizard of the Invisible Empire of the Knights of the Ku Klux Klan.

 The imagery of the burning cross, which had not been used by the original Klan, had been introduced by Griffith in Birth of a Nation.
 The film had derived the image from the works of Thomas Dixon, Jr., upon which the film was based.
 Dixon had been inspired by the historical practices of Scottish clans, who had burned crosses as a method of signaling from one hilltop to the next.
 The image also occurs in Lady of the Lake (1810), a long poem by Walter Scott.
 The signature white robes of this new Klan also likely come from Dixon via Birth of a Nation.

 In the first years of the new Klan, a few thousand members enrolled, although many more later pledged allegiance, particularly in industrial cities of the Midwest.
 Initially portraying itself as another fraternal organization, the group was opposed to the new immigrants from southern and eastern Europe—who were mostly Jews and Roman Catholics—and anybody else who was not a native-born Anglo-Saxon or Celtic Protestant.

 While leading the Klan, Simmons was a "professor of southern history" at the short-lived Lanier University in Atlanta.